foundersandcoders/coursebook/src/course/syllabus/developer/client-side-app/learning-outcomes.md

 - [ ] Use function components to organise our code
 - [ ] Use component state to manage DOM updates
 - [ ] Manage side effects in our components
-- [ ] Re-write class components with the newer hooks API